 On the other hand, if your current maximum exceeds what you think the theoretical maximum is, then congratulations: you are setting the realistic market maximum rate because that’s what you’re getting paid now.

 Floor billing rates are typically expressed in hours – $50/hour, $500/hour.
 Ceiling billing rates are typically expressed as percentages of fees or flat budgets.
 This project will cost $25,000, this work will cost $5,000, etc.

 You know you’re closer to your ceiling billing rate when you stop quoting hours.

 Your goal in doing any kind of consulting is to achieve your ceiling billing rate as soon as practical, while never violating the floor rate.
 That means developing a strong, deep understanding of the value of your work to your clients and moving away from the floor where you’re just another hired hand whose work quality may or may not impact their business.

 Disclosure: this post was first published in 2012 and has been revised several times since.
-The most recent revision adds more to ceiling billing rates.
+The most recent revision adds current billing rate calculations.

 You might also enjoy:

 - Almost Timely News, 17 October 2021: Content Creation Hacks, Vanity Metrics, NFTs